SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 * Let's disallow user signup (in section `[users]`): `allow_sign_up = false` and `allow_org_create = false`.
 * We do the OIDC connection with `[auth.github]` later.

-We can now restart the service: `systemctl restart grafana-server`.
+We can now restart the service: `sudo systemctl restart grafana-server`.
+Being at it, also enable it on system startup: `sudo systemctl enable grafana-server`.

 You should now be able to access your dashboard on `https://health.YOURCLOUD.sovereignit.de:3000` and log in via the configured username `admin` and your `SOME_SECRET_PASS` password.